Jortuk/SFIA-2/README.md

 Although extra marks are not given for using 3 or more VMs as nodes, this would be a good addition in future in order to practice what I has been taught to me, and futher demonstrate this way of thinking.

 ## Installation Guide <a name="install"></a>
+### Prior Requirements

+1. Two virtual machines running on Ubuntu 18.04
+2. MySQL Database
+3. Generate and link SSH keys for each virtual machine

+### Manager-node

+1. Install Jenkins onto this virtual machine
+2. Clone this repository onto the manager-node
+3. You will have to make changes and configure the 'inventory.cfg' file to match the details of your machines
+4. Start and make sure Jenkins is running using the following command: systemctl status jenkins

+### Worker-node

+1. Make sure you have configured the SSH keys for this machine

+Finally, go to the Jenkins server and hit 'Build Now'.
+If everything is configured correctly, then you should be able to run the application yourself.
+Enjoy!

+## Author <a name="author"></a>

+Jordan Taylor

+## Acknowledgements <a name="ack"></a>

+The QA Academy trainers for their enjoyable and detailed training sessions, as well as my fellow QA Academy Trainees.